erasmus-without-paper/ewp-specs-architecture/README.md

    strategy when repeating your requests.
 Undelivered requests MAY expire after some time (e.g. 24 hours).

+ * If CNR API responds with HTTP 4xx error, then the server indicates that there's something wrong with the client's request, and such requests should not be repeated.
+Instead, this event should be logged and investigated.
+See *What constitutes a "bad CNR request"* section below.

  * Additionally, the server also publishes the information that it has implemented the notification-sending feature by adding a proper `<sends-notifications/>` element to respective entity serving APIs (see `manifest-entry.xsd` files in respective APIs).
 Clients MAY use this information to choose different refresh strategies per each partner.

+#### What constitutes a "bad CNR request"?

+Once a CNR API server receives a HTTP client request with with a change notification, it can respond in a couple of ways:

+ * **HTTP 200** - this means that it has properly received the request, and understood its meaning.
+The client SHOULD NOT repeat this request.

+ * **HTTP 4xx** - if there's something wrong with the request.
+For example, the client is not authenticated, or not authorized, or the request is in an invalid format.
+The client SHOULD NOT repeat this request (because the server will always treat it as a bad request).

+ * **HTTP 5xx** - if there was a problem on the server side, and the request was not properly received.
+The client SHOULD repeat this request (because the problem is temporary, and the server will eventually be able to process it).

+In order for the server/client contract to work smoothly, we must explicitly define what **exactly** constitutes a bad request.
+When the server MAY respond with HTTP 4xx response, and when it MUST respond with the HTTP 200?

+ * Sending an unknown or non-existing entity ID is NOT a bad request.
+As we already know, this may mean that that a new entity has been created, or deleted.
+In particular, it's also possible that it has been created *and* deleted - both in a matter of milliseconds.
+The receiver MUST treat this as a valid change notification (and respond with a HTTP 200 response).

+ * Sending the ID of an "invalid entity" is also NOT a bad request.
+CNR APIs MUST respond with HTTP 200 whenever the change notification is **received and understood**.
+The inability of actually "refreshing" the information does not constitute a bad CNR request, even when this inability is the sender's fault.

+   **Example:** Let's say that the sender has a bad `get` endpoint, which always responds with corrupted data.
+This sender sends a valid change notification, this notification is received and understood, but the receiver is unable to refresh the new data, because the `get` endpoint is broken.
+   Such synchronization obviously is broken, and it is the sender's fault.
+   However, the sender is still sending a **completely valid** change notification (and the broken `get` endpoint is a separate part of the system).
+This specification states that it is still REQUIRED for the receiver to respond with HTTP 200 for such requests.
+(The receiver implementer should contact the implementers of the `get` endpoint, and notify them about this error, but he MUST NOT respond with HTTP 4xx in his CNR API.)

+ * Sending a request with a `GET` method, or sending a `POST` request with invalid content type, missing required parameters, missing authentication credentials, invalid HTTP signatures etc. - all these are "true" bad requests.
+(Note however, that none of these errors depend on the IDs of the sent entities!)

 #### Why "change notifications" instead of actual "changes"?